 Monthly bills for residential service are due and payable upon presentation and will be considered past due if payment is not received by the Utility within fifteen (15) days after the bill is sent to the Customer.
 Deposit requests are due and payable when request for service is made.
 When a deposit is billed, it will be considered past due if payment is not received by the Utility within fifteen (15) days after the deposit request is sent.
 If the past due amount is not paid, service may be terminated for nonpayment in accordance with Electric Rule 11.
 A field notification charge may appear on your next bill if the Utility posts a collection notice at your Premises.
-If a termination order is processed for your account due to nonpayment, payment of the balance in full, plus a Collection Processing Fee may be charged whether or not electric service is actually terminated if the arrears balance is paid after the payment deadline has passed.
+If a termination order is processed for your account due to nonpayment, payment of the balance in full, plus a Collection Processing Fee and deposit may be required prior to restoration of service.
+The Collection Processing Fee may be charged whether or not electric service is actually terminated if the arrears balance is paid after the payment deadline has passed.
 Unpaid closing bills may be reported or forwarded to a credit reporting agency.